 - Vinegar.
 Adds a tangy taste to the broth.
 More about Thai sauces here.

-- Red pepper.
+- Red peppers.
 Use Thai red pepper for a more fiery sauce.
-Use jinta for a less spice.
-Use Serrano or red bell peppers if you want mild yen Ta Fo sauce.
-The more red pepper you use, the brighter the pink and the spicer your broth is.
+Use jinta for less spice.
+Use Serrano or red bell peppers if you want a mild Yen Ta Fo sauce.
+The more red pepper you use, the brighter the pink and the spicier your broth is.

 - Thai Pickled garlic & Liquid.
 These are whole garlic, including the peel, and part of the tender stems are pickled in water, vinegar, and sugar.
 The liquid of the pickled garlic is very important in making the tangy and sweet garlicky flavors come from the pink soup sauce.
 (See image below).